 Popular in Vietnam, notable in some Slavic fare, and beloved by German-speaking nations, kolhrabi is a delicious turnip-esque vegetable that tastes a bit like broccoli.
-Inspired by this tasty member of genus Brassica, I put together this recipe for vegan cream of kohlrabi soup with potatoes, carrots and celery.
-Dried marjoram, garlic and lemon juice bring out the best in this kohlrabi potato soup.
+Inspired by this tasty member of genus Brassica, I put together this vegan cream of kohlrabi soup recipe with potatoes, carrots, celery and plant based milk.
+Dried marjoram, garlic and lemon juice bring out the best in it!

 Heads up… this is one thick soup.
 If you like yours thinner, add more vegan milk and adjust the seasonings.
 Most of all, enjoy 😀